 The mode field pattern is best recorded using either time or frequency field monitors, which give the same result (see Figure 3).
 The frequency monitor needs to be set exactly at the resonance frequency, but this is usually not known before the simulation.
 Hence this method does require two simulation runs, but produces very accurate phase information.
 The time monitor is set to record the field starting at a time when the source is switched off and the non-resonant effects have vanished.

-This article showed how PhC cavities with high Q factors can be excited and evaluated using CST MICROWAVE STUDIO.
-The Q factor and resonance frequency is obtained from AR filtered probe spectra, while the resonant mode field distribution can be recorded either by time or frequency field monitors.
+This article showed how PhC cavities with high Q factors can be excited and evaluated using CST MWS.
+The Q factor and resonance frequency are obtained from AR filtered probe spectra, while the resonant mode field distribution can be recorded either by time or frequency field monitors.

 Courtesy of: Hamburg University of Technology (TUHH) Institute for Optical and Electronic Materials